rewatiramansahu/FullStack-MERN/README.md

 pattern="(?=.*[A-Z])\w{4,15}"

-## 9. Write a pattern for user name 4 to 15 chars with atleast one uppercase letter, number and special char.
+9. Write a pattern for user name 4 to 15 chars with atleast one uppercase letter, number and special char.
-Form Inputs

-Number, Range, Color, URL, Date..
+Form Inputs: Number, Range, Color, URL, Date..
 Sudhakar Sharma
 •
 8:42 AM